bluxmit/alnoda-docs/mkdocs/docs/user-guide/install-apps/python/label-studio.md

 To start Label Studio in a resilient manner, follow these steps:

-1. Open the workspace UI page.
-2. Navigate to the "Admin" tab and select "Workspace settings".
+1. Open workspace Admin and select "Workspace settings".
-3. In the workspace settings, go to "Apps & Services".
+2. In the workspace settings, go to "Apps & Services".
-4. Choose the "START NEW" option from the picklist.
+3. Choose the "START NEW" option from the picklist.
-5. Copy and paste the following command:
+4. Copy and paste the following command:

 ```bash
 label-studio start --port 8032
 ```

+!!! warning
+    This example relies on port 8032 being available within your workspace.
+To verify the availability of this port, please consult the 'About' tab within your workspace's UI.

 This is a command that would start Label Studio in a resilient manner.
 Give it any name, and click "Save"